This assumes you already have a Azure account. Otherwise create a Free account here.

 Once you have the name of your namespace, instance, Shared Access Policy and the key for that policy, you can setup the integration itself.

-The alternative approach is to use a connection string, this can be retrieved in the same way as the Shared Access Policy and this can also be gotten for a device in an IoT Hub (Event Hub-compatible connection string).
+The alternative approach is to use a connection string and instance name, this can be retrieved in the same way as the Shared Access Policy and this can also be gotten for a device in an IoT Hub (Event Hub-compatible connection string).
+In the case of IoT Hub, you need to put the Device ID as the instance name.

 The final thing to consider is how often you want the integration to send messages in a batch to your hub, this is set with the